Locations:

 What is a branchial cleft cyst?

-Branchial cleft cysts are small fluid-filled sacs that may look like lumps under your skin on the side of your neck.
+Branchial cleft cysts are small, fluid-filled sacs that appear under your skin on one or both sides of your neck.
+You can usually see them somewhere between your jaw and collarbone.
 Healthcare providers may refer to branchial cleft cysts as pharyngeal cleft cysts or as a type of neck mass.

 Advertisement